-Full name for use in first text reference.
+Full name for use in first text reference on each new page of a document.

 • NREL-Permitted for subsequent references when the full program name appears previously or in a more prominent location.

 U.S. Department of Energy Solar Energy Technologies Office